nicklockwood/FXParser/README.md

     NSRange (^FXParserStringPredicate)(NSString *input, NSRange range);

 The predicate block takes an input string and a range for it to parse, and returns an NSRange object that is used to indicate both success/failure and the amount of text consumed.
-Use of NSRange as the retunr value may seem cumbersome, but it's quite easy to use with the built-in NSString matching functions.
+Use of NSRange as the return value may seem cumbersome, but it's quite easy to use with the built-in NSString matching functions.
 For a successful match, the range.location should always match up with the range supplied to the predicate.
 If it does, the match is assumed to be successful even if the length is zero (it is possible to have rules that match zero characters).
-Note that it is not acceptable to return a match that does not start at the beginning of the specified range - if you wish to ignore leading white space in your predicate matching rules that's fine, but make sure that any ignored white space is still included in the returned range value.
+An unsuccessful match should return a range with a location value of NSNotFound (this is the default behaviour of NSString's rangeOfString: method).
+Note that it is not acceptable to return a successful match that does not start at the beginning of the specified range - if you wish to ignore leading white space in your predicate matching rules that's fine, but make sure that any ignored white space is still included in the returned range value.

     + (instancetype)string:(NSString *)string;

 This method creates a parser that will match the specified string.
 The string can be a single character or a whole sentence.
 The parser requires the string to match exactly, including case and white space.
-If you want to be more flexible, use regexp matcher instead.
+If you want to be more flexible, use a regexp matcher instead.

     + (instancetype)regexp:(NSString *)pattern;